If you want to protect your fence in winter, you just need a little preparation and attention to detail.

 Winter Weather VS. Your Fence

-You finally did it.
-This was the year you invested in a brand-new fence for your property.
-All the compliments from your friends and neighbors have left you feeling warm and sunny, but now the weather is changing.
+You finally did it!
+This was the year you invested in a brand new fence for your New Jersey property.
+All of the compliments from your friends and neighbors have left you feeling warm and sunny, but now the weather is changing.

 The leaves have fallen off the trees, the wind is beginning to blow, and the forecasters are even calling for snow.
 While we never know exactly what’s going to happen in Jersey, we do know that winter is here.

-No matter what type of fence you have, winter weather can do a lot of damage.
-While wood fences can suffer the most damage during a winter season, PVC, chain link, and aluminum fences can also crack, break, and deteriorate due to winter weather.
+No matter what type of fence you have, winter weather can do some damage.
+While wood fences can suffer the most damage during a winter season, PVC/Vinyl fences, chain link fences, and aluminum fences can also crack, break, and deteriorate due to winter weather.

 5 Ways To Protect Your Fence This Winter